MAlazhariy/internet_state_manager/README.md

    }
    ```

-2. **Wrapping your Screens**
+2. **Wrap your Screens**

-   To handle the internet connection state on specific screens, wrap the desired screen with `InternetStateManager`, like:
+   To handle the internet connection state on your screens, wrap the desired screen with `InternetStateManager`, like:

    ```dart
    return InternetStateManager(